 “Mary Shelley” (2017)

-This is one movie I have yet to watch, but from the trailer and plot synopsis, it seems worth suggesting.
 I enjoy biographical films, but I also know that many don’t have the greatest reputation of being accurate.
-Despite that, I still want to give this film a chance.
+This movie though was quite good and I think it gives an interesting look into the woman behind the novel.
 The story delves into the affair between Mary Wollstonecraft Godwin and Percy Bysshe Shelley, and the events that led to the writing of “Frankenstein.”

 Lend an Ear to Frankenstein-Inspired Tunes